kdmukai/micropython-esp32/README.md

 Choose:
 * Begin testing things out immediately by downloading the pre-compiled firmware for the esp32-S2 Saola-1R dev board.
-* OR compile the firmware yourself following the steps below
+* OR compile the firmware yourself following the steps below.

 For now we assume you're working with the Saola-1R build described here:
 * [Instructions for assembling the Saola-1R kit](docs/saola_1r_build/README.md)

+---

+# Building the firmware

 ## Clone this repo and its dependencies
 ```bash